 This definition has evolved over the years and there are now certain criteria attached to what the Centurions expect of the race organisation of a 100 mile/24 hour race and which must be approved by the Centurions.
 [See Centurion Race Rules]

 Centurions 1911 - who we are

 Centurions 1911 is not a club and the rules to qualify as a Centurion are:

-an "applicant" must have fulfilled the performance criteria set both by the Centurions and the RWA.
+- an "applicant" must have fulfilled the performance criteria set both by the Centurions and the Race walking Association (RWA).
 This is to walk 100 miles in a 24 hour time limit in accordance with racewalking rules.

-the application must be unanimously accepted by members at a general meeting where the athlete would then be "invited" to become a Centurion.
-This "process" has not changed much over the years, except that these days, walkers who have finished the race in the qualifying time are normally awarded their Centurion number on the day at the race presentation.
+- the application must be unanimously accepted by members at a general meeting where the athlete would then be "invited" to become a Centurion.
+This "process" has not changed much over the years, except that these days, walkers who have finished the race in the qualifying time are normally awarded their Centurion number on race day at the awards presentation.

 - membership numbers are awarded in strict sequential order of qualification ie finishing time within the 100 mile race.

 The Centurions do not (at present) have a "Constitution" with fixed "Rules and Regulations".
 We do, however, have a Committee to ensure that the "Brotherhood" continues and that our 100 mile qualifying races are well organised according to the standards which we expect of a 100 mile/24 hour event.
 This also includes the standards set by the RWA

 100 mile qualifying races